puppetlabs/device_manager/README.md

 }
 ```

-Note: On versions of Puppet (lower than Puppet 5.x.x) that do not support `puppet device --target`, this will instead create one Exec resource that executes `puppet device` for all devices on the Puppet agent.

 ## Orchestration

-### Puppet Task
+### Puppet Tasks

-On versions of Puppet Enterprise (2017.3.x or higher) that support tasks,
-this module provides a `puppet_device` task which can be used by the `puppet task` command
-to orchestrate a `puppet device` run on a (proxy) Puppet agent.
+On versions of Puppet Enterprise (2017.3.x or higher) that support Puppet Tasks, this module provides a `puppet_device` task which can be used by the `puppet task` command to orchestrate a `puppet device` run on a (proxy) Puppet agent.

 To run `puppet device` for all devices, on a specified Puppet agent: